Image

 Innovative V2G Solutions: Market-Ready Tech Demonstration and Discussion

 This session will provide further insight into the V2X demonstration presented at the V2G Forum.
-The discussion will focus on the specific roles of each partner in developing a functioning end-to-end solution.
+The discussion will focus on the specific roles of each partner in developing a functioning end-to-end solution and the key standards adopted.
 Wallbox will present the Quasar 2 bi-directional charger, designed for vehicle-to-grid capabilities, while Kia will discuss the importance of V2G technology in the EV9, their bi-directional-compatible vehicle.
 WeaveGrid will discuss the software platform that supports grid interaction, charging and exporting optimization, and renewable energy integration.
 The session will explore how these technologies are transitioning from demonstration projects to real-world applications, with potential benefits such as cost savings for drivers and enhanced energy resilience.

 Valerie Frank